clearwater-trust/beautiful-jekyll/_posts/2018-05-01-introducing-pepper-works.md

 Let's face it, [Shopping with Decred](https://pepper.works) can be a real joy.
 And don't forget, [paying for Amazon items with Monero](https://pepper.works) is feakin' sweet.

-What about [puchasing amazon products with Litecoin](https://pepper.works)?
+What about [purchasing amazon products with Litecoin](https://pepper.works)?
 Yeah, that's the bees knees right there.

 Did you hear about [pepper.works](https://pepper.works)?
 It allows you to [pay with Dogecoin on amazon](https://pepper.works).